albertogallini/txn_engine/Readme.md

 <img src="./img/memory_vs_transactions_ratios.png" width="500">

-So overall performance of txn_engine, on the aformenthioned assumption, on this machine is `~500.000 transactions/s`  with a avg `~[15.000 (Process Memory) - 150.000 (Engine Memory)] transation/Mb` memory impact on the user account/transaction log storage.
+So overall performance of txn_engine, on the aformenthioned assumption, on this machine is ~`1.000.000 transactions/s`  with a avg `~[217.000 (Process Memory) - 230.000 (Engine Memory)] transation/Mb` memory impact on the user account/transaction log storage.
 The plots also show that both time and memory scale as O(n).<br><br>
 Comments:
 -  Read the comment of `Engine.size_of` function to see how the Engine Memory is computed.
 The Engine size does not take into account the data structure overhead.
+-  As the transactions are generated randomly, the error rate can be quite high, which affects the size of the maps.
+This also may cause lower map sizes for a larger number of input transactions.
 -  The Process Memory takes into account the entire process memory footprint, including the Rust runtime and the memory allocation for the I/O and other data structures: this explains the big difference with the Engine memory measures.
 -  The Process Memory is controlled by the runtime and the OS, so it is more volatile.
 -  The Engine Memory is not only dependent on the number of input transactions but also by the amount of errors (e.g. too big withdrawal or dispute on invalid tx id) that affects the Engine internal maps size.
+-  Errors are not returned to stderr in `stress-test` mode.
+However, in a normal use case where transactions are not generated randomly, the error rate is much lower, so this should not affect the reliability of the measurements.
+   Additionally, stderr can be redirected to memory (`$()` in a shell script) or to a file in normal mode.
 -  So it is legitimate to have a big discrepancy for the #transaction/MB estimate Process Memory vs Engine Memory, but the fact that it is ~constant over time respect to the process memory footprint suggests the implementation of txn_engine does not degrade with input size.

-NOTE: the shell script uses `output=$(./target/release/txn_engine stress-test $formatted_i 2>&1)` which  captures the output in memory (using $()) before writing to files.
-Output redirection here happens in memory first this is  more efficient than direct file I/O like that happens when using the command directly `./target/release/txn_engine  stress-test 2000000 > accounts.csv 2>&1` especially when large amounts of data (errors and account dump) is generated.